-The supporting service business segment remain inactive and did not record revenue in year 2021 and 2020.
+The supporting service business segment remain inactive and did not record revenue in year 2022 and 2021.
 The business of the supporting service business segment was seriously hindered by proposed resolution in respect of the renewal of the continuing connected transactions in relation to the 2019-2021 supply agreements with customers and supplier was voted down by the independent shareholders at the extraordinary general meeting held on 31st May 2019.
 Therefore, the supporting service business segment cannot carry out any continuing connected transaction with its customers with connected parties.
-In order to mitigate this negative impact, the supporting service business segment has incorporated a subsidiary, Zheng Cheng International Trade (Guangzhou) Limited ("Zheng Cheng"), in the PRC to carry out the supporting services to sweetener and ethanol business with independent customers in the PRC.
-Zheng Cheng is a limited liability company (有限責任公司) incorporated under PRC law on 19th February 2019 and is a wholly foreign owned enterprise.
-However, the business of Zheng Cheng was affected by the overdue payment of customer (this overdue debt had been fully impaired in year 2019) that locked up the trading fund, therefore no new business was carried out by Zheng Cheng in year 2021 and 2020.
+A subsidiary under the supporting service business segment, Zheng Cheng International Trade (Guangzhou) Limited ("Zheng Cheng"), which is a limited liability company (有限責任公司) incorporated under PRC law, had been wound up on 5th December 2022 because of its diminishing business prospects and to avoid the maintenance cost of retenting staff and an office in the PRC.

-The operating profit of this segment (that after elimination of inter-segment profit, if any,) was approximately HK\$27.5 million (2020: the operating loss of approximately HK\$33.9 million).
-The increase in operating profit of approximately HK\$61.4 million was mainly due to the (i) an increase in other operating income of approximately HK\$25.2 million attributable to the reversal of impairment loss on trade receivables upon the receipt of payment from the impaired trade receivable; (ii) a decrease in other operating expense of approximately HK\$30.8 million relating to the decrease in impairment loss on trade receivables; (iii) an increase of foreign exchange re-translation gain of approximately HK\$4.5 million; and (iv) the approximately HK\$0.9 million lower in administrative expenses resulting mainly from the reduction in staff cost.
+The operating profit of this segment (that after elimination of inter-segment profit, if any,) was approximately HK\$0.3 million (2021: the operating profit of approximately HK\$27.5 million).
+The decrease in operating profit of approximately HK\$27.8 million was mainly due to (i) the decrease in other operating income from the decrease in the reversal of impairment loss on trade receivables of approximately HK\$25.3 million and (ii) the decrease in foreign exchange retranslation gain of approximately HK\$2.5 million.